flavioAlvarezD/marketPricesMatcher/README.md

         3.- HOW TO USE THE APP
-Well now let's go ahead with the fun part; you just need an excel file with two columns:
+Well... now let's go ahead with the fun part; you just need an excel file with two columns:
   -The first one will have the names from all the products you wish to search -Second one should have the respective prices (only numbers please) The header's name for the columns does not matter.
 But it should have one since the bot starts searching from the second row.